tealeeseng/RoboND-Perception-Project/project3-writeup.md

 ```

 During Object Detection, same feature extraction procedures are required to match as per during SVM model training.
+The trained SVM model will classfied objects at clf.predict(scaler.transform(feature.reshape(1,-1)))
 ```python

     for index, pts_list in enumerate(cluster_indices):